+Minn.
+Stat.
+Section DEPOSITORIES OF PUBLIC FUNDS AND PUBLIC INVESTMENTS Yes No Workpaper Reference

 Part I. Designation of Depository

 § 118A.02, subd.
-1
+1 A. In the case of a town:

-1. Has each depository of public funds been designated by the government entity's governing body, or by its treasurer or chief financial officer, if the governing body has authorized them to make such a designation?
+Has each depository of public funds been designated by the government entity's governing body, or by its treasurer or chief financial officer, if the governing body has authorized them to make such a designation?

 § 118A.01, subd.
 3 2.
 Is each depository one of the following:

 a. a savings association;

 b. a commercial bank;

 c. a trust company;

 d. a credit union; or

 e. an industrial loan and thrift company?

 Part II.
-Insuring or Securing Deposits § 118A.03 A. If a town desires to deposit an amount in excess of deposit insurance, it must obtain a bond or collateral which, when computed at its market value, shall be at least ten percent more than the amount of the excess deposit at the close of the banking day.
+Insuring or Securing Deposits

+§ 118A.03 A. If a town desires to deposit an amount in excess of deposit insurance, it must obtain a bond or collateral which, when computed at its market value, shall be at least ten percent more than the amount of the excess deposit at the close of the banking day.
 For the purpose of this section, "banking day" has the meaning given in Federal Reserve Board Regulation CC, 12 C.F.R. § 229.2(f), and incorporates a financial institution's cutoff hour established under Minn.
 Stat. § 336.4-108.
 If irrevocable standby letters of credit from Federal Home Loan Banks are used as collateral, the amount must be equal to the amount of the excess deposit at the close of the banking day.

 B. Review the following general principles of FDIC coverage and complete the spread sheet in this section to determine the amount of the town's funds that are not insured and thus need to be either bonded or collateralized.
-Deposits held by credit unions are covered by separate deposit insurance rules promulgated by the National Credit Union Administration (NCUA).
-General Principles of FDIC coverage: 1.
+Deposits held by credit unions are covered by separate deposit insurance rules

 Deposits are insured only if the depository is a member of FDIC.

-2. Deposits in one depository are insured separately from deposits in another depository which is not a branch of the first one.
+Deposits in one depository are insured separately from deposits in another depository which is not a branch of the first one.
 However, a depository and all of the branches associated with it are treated as a single combined depository, and the funds deposited in the branches are aggregated for purposes of insurance coverage.